-Joshua D. Safer, M.D., FACP, Director, Endocrinology Fellowship Training Program is engaged in clinical research to address this critical lack of knowledge on medical topics regarding transgender-identified individuals.
+Faculty from the BUMC Transgender Medicine and Surgery section are engaged in clinical research to address this critical lack of knowledge on medical topics regarding transgender-identified individuals.

 Our research emphasis is on improving the current medical knowledge on health topics that specifically impact the transgender community, with the goal of continually improving the health and outcomes of transgender individuals who receive medical care.
 Our BUMC Transgender Research Group affirms the right of all individuals to be able to discuss their health concerns with practitioners who are knowledgeable and respectful towards a patient’s unique, identity-specific needs.

 Click below for more information on current published BUMC-connected research in the below topics:

 - Gardner IH, Safer JD.
 Progress on the road to better medical care for transgender patients.
 Curr Opin Endocrinol Diabetes Obes 2013;20(6):553-558.
 PMID 24468757